What is a "Guardianship over the Person of a Minor"?

 How much does a guardianship over a minor case cost?

-If both parents are consenting to the guardianship, the legal fee is $795.
+If both parents are consenting to the guardianship, the legal fee is $895*.
 This includes the preparation of the documents and one court hearing.
 Fortunately, the Superior Court does not charge any fees for juvenile matters.
-If one parent does not agree with the guardianship, you will need to meet with me to discuss the situation and the cost.
+If one parent does not agree with the guardianship, you will need to meet with me to discuss the situation and the cost.* If you pay by credit card, there will be a 3 1/2% processing fee.
+There is a $15 service fee if you wire the funds.

 How can I get started with my guardianship over a minor case?